Skip to main content

 Application configuration

 Add configuration to the application to specify Azure OpenAI as the chat provider and the model deployed earlier.
-You can do this in the Azure portal by navigating to the Configuration section under Kubernetes resources in the left-hand menu, filtering by the dev namespace, and selecting the contoso-air-config config map.
+You can do this in the Azure portal by navigating to the Configuration section under Kubernetes resources in the menu, filtering by the dev namespace, and selecting the contoso-air-config config map.

 data: